DEAP/deap/doc/tutorials/distribution.rst

     $ python -m scoop your_program.py

-That it, your program has been run in parallel on all available processors.
+That is it, your program has been run in parallel on all available processors.

 Distributed Task Manager